IDASooinKim/DeepHashing/README.md

 * Training Configuration
 > Batch size is set to 128, and hash lengths used are 16, 28, 32, 64, and 128.

-##

-* Evaluation Metrics
+## Assessment Metrics

-> All models are evaluated using mAP@k based on hash length, loss variation, data distribution, and model parameters.
+> All models are evaluated using mAP@k based on hash length.
 > The code below shows a function that calculates the mAP (mean Average Precision).

 ```python